 SECI Model for Knowledge Creation

-In this knowledge creation model, newly created knowledge takes the form of the user’s practice, collaboration, interaction, and learning.
+In this knowledge creation model, the organizational memory produced takes the form of the user’s practice, collaboration, interaction, and learning.
 The process is nothing but an active churn of knowledge and not a fixed model.
 The organization typically uses this Nonaka-Takeuchi SECI spiral model as a visual representation of the continual knowledge system operations.

 A robust effort has been taken into consideration for analyzing its outcomes based on a practical approach.
 This approach’s primary motto is to provide vital links to the organizational and national environment inside the organization.